Books from other publishers

 All prices are in Australian dollars and include GST.

 Overseas purchasers note: the prices include Australian Goods & Services Tax (GST) which amounts to one-eleventh of the quoted price.
 We will deduct this on all export sales.
+As currency exchange rates are volatile, purchasers should check the current rate prior to purchase, to avoid surprises.

-The easiest way to pay for overeas purchases is to quote your credit card number.
+The easiest way to pay for overseas purchases is to quote your credit card number.
 The credit card company will then do the currency conversion, and the amount will appear on your credit card statement in your own currency.

 Click here to go to the LRRSA Online shop